 In this article of our FAQ series, we want to talk about an issue that crosses the mind of every potential or new vintage watch owner.
 Are vintage watches waterproof?

 If you want to use a vintage watch on a daily basis, it’s very important that you know its capabilities and limitations.

 No, not really.
 Although in some cases they might be waterproof.

-The capability of keeping water out depends on the case design, and the condition of the case itself.
+The ability to keep water out depends on the case design and the condition of the case itself.

 Let’s put aside the watches that were never meant to be waterproof (press-in back, non-hermetic crown).
 The design of the case back and the crown are what matters most.
 So does the condition of gaskets.

 Relying only on the tight fit of the case back, the crown and the stem won’t do the trick.
 A tall threaded collar on the case back alone doesn’t take care of the problem.
 Not even if there’s also a screw-down crown.